 What is your hourly rate as an instructional designer?
 What do you make if you’re a full-time salaried employee?
 People frequently ask me these questions, and I always refer people to the same resources.
 These are all just benchmarks to use as a starting point, so you need to adjust for your experience, education, skills, industry, whether you’re a full-time employee or freelance consultant, etc.

 Harold Jarche’s “So You Want To Be an ELearning Consultant?” article is now 10 years old, but the idea of ranges of rates for different activities is still relevant.
 Click the table at the bottom to expand it and see the details, adding $5-$10/hour for current rates.
 Design tasks are $50-100 on his chart; development tasks are $30-60 (I would update this to at least $35-65, maybe $40 as the minimum).
 Technological and business analytical tasks can earn you up to $200.

 Writing Assistance Inc lists rates from $65-100+, with an average of $85.
 I believe those rates are what companies pay to them, rather than what the ID actually makes, so assume there’s a fee taken off the top.

 Don Clark has collected highlights from several sources on how to estimate instructional design cost and time.
 He lists the rate for an e-learning designer as $37/hour, based on a salary of $78,000.
 That’s clearly a full-time employee rate and not a consultant rate.

-The eLearning Guild Salary Calculator is one of the best tools for comparing the variables that affect salary.
-Enter your location, education, time in position, job focus, etc. and get a benchmark salary to compare.
-The 2016 calculator puts the average salary for instructional designers in the US at $78,649 (up from $76,502 in 2016).
-Those who have been in their position for more than 5 years have a benchmark of $84,377.
-In the 2014 calculator, they used experience in the field rather than time in position and found that with 0-4 years of experience, it’s $58,489; 20 or more years of experience brings it up to $92,429.
-All membership levels in the eLearning Guild (including a free Associate membership) include the more detailed salary survey for those interested in digging deeper.
+The eLearning Guild Salary Calculator is one of the best tools for comparing the variables that affect salary in the US.
+Enter your location, education, job focus, experience, etc. and get a benchmark salary to compare.
+The 2017 calculator puts the average salary for instructional designers in the US at $78,649 (up from $76,502 in 2016).
+Those who have 12 years or more experience have a benchmark of $90,954.
+All membership levels in the eLearning Guild (including a free membership) include the more detailed salary survey for those interested in digging deeper.
 Those outside the US can find international data in the report as well.